The top 10 garden centres in Toronto

 Here are my picks for the top garden centres in Toronto.

-This full service garden centre bursts onto the sidewalk with an array of seasonal plants and accessories.
-In addition to annuals, perennials, plants, trees, shrubs, there's every type of gardening gear you could possibly think of.
+This full service garden centre on Queen East bursts onto the sidewalk with an array of seasonal plants and accessories.
+In addition to annuals, perennials, plants, trees and shrubs, there's every type of gardening gear you could possibly think of.

-A traditional florist shop with a hidden secret garden centre, East of Eliza is perfect for finding that pretty little something for a special event or a permanent fixture in your garden oasis.
-They're known for their whimsical approach to planter boxes and floral arrangements.

-The seasonal garden centre at Davenport and Dupont and on Bayview opens up shop every spring.
-Here you'll find annuals, perennials, shrubs, pots, planters, herbs and vegetables.
+With a number of locations in Toronto and the GTA, Sheridan Nurseries is one of the most popular garden suppliers.
+Shop massive selections of annuals, perennials, bulbs, and specialty plants.
+They also offer custom design services for planters, containers and hanging baskets.

 You can do your grocery shopping and gardening all in one place.
 What more could you want?
-The garden centre is open seasonally and boasts a large selection of vegetables and herbs.
+The garden centre on Christie St. is open seasonally and boasts a large selection of vegetables and herbs.

 If you live in the west end and are in need of a gardening fix, this is the place to be.
-With five acres of retail space, and year round greenhouses, this store truly has everything your green thumb is itching for.
+With five acres of retail space, and year-round greenhouses, this store truly has everything your green thumb is itching for.

+The massive garden nursery on Carlaw specializes in plants for urban spaces.
+They've got indoor plants, tropicals, containers and much more.
+Whether you're picking out a single plant or planning your dream garden, they have the expertise to assist.

 In operation since 1976, this Thornhill garden centre offers a variety of garden products and services.
 The prices here are generally a little cheaper than the average garden store, and there's a wide selection of annuals, perennials, trees, shrubs and vines available.

+The seasonal garden centre has multiple Toronto locations that open up shop every spring.
+Here you'll find annuals, perennials, shrubs, pots, planters, herbs and vegetables.

+The shop near Davenport & Dupont offers a wide selection of garden items that will take your home garden to the next level.
+Shop plants and accessories, planters, fountains, statuary, decor, soils and even garden furniture.

-The family run business in East York has been in operation since 1974.
+The family run business in Scarborough has been in operation since 1974.
 They specialize in organic garden soils as well as a variety of landscaping materials.

-As their name suggests, this store on Geary Avenue will help you "grow it all" using hydroponic methods.
-They carry a wide range of starter kits and can help you grow tomatoes, peppers, herbs, flowers and mushrooms in a variety of unique and visually interesting arrangements.

-Boasting a number of locations within Toronto and the GTA, Sheridan Nurseries is one of the most popular garden suppliers.
-Shop massive selections of annuals, perennials, bulbs, and specialty plants.
-They also offer custom design services for planters, containers and hanging baskets.

 Join the conversation Load comments